 Bhadrapada Purnima is considered to be a particularly pious day in Hinduism for service and charity.
 This day marks the beginning of the month of Ashwin and provides a unique opportunity for Pitra Tarpan, bathing, charity and social service.

 There is a mythological belief that charity done on this day gives many times more fruits.
-Bhadrapada month is considered to be the favorite month of Lord Krishna himself and on this Purnima, worshiping Shri Hari and serving the poor and the disabled leads to happiness, prosperity and spiritual balance in life.
+Bhadrapada month is considered to be the favorite month of Lord Krishna himself and on this Purnima, worshiping Shri Hari and serving the needy and the disabled leads to happiness, prosperity and spiritual balance in life.

 Spiritual significance of Bhadrapada Purnima